arjun-menon/Adventure/Readme.md

 On Eclipse, it will be necessary to enable the `__GXX_EXPERIMENTAL_CXX0X__` flag in order to activate all C++11 features.
 The flag isn't necessary for some reason, when running g++ from the command-line.

-Additionally on Ubuntu and potentially other Linux system, g++ 4.7 will be installed as `g++-4.7` in order to not conflict with an existing older g++ installlation.
-You should configure your IDE or other tool such that it uses the right g++ version.
+Additionally, on Ubuntu and potentially other Linux distributions, g++ 4.7 might not be your default version of g++ especially if you had an older version of g++ when you installed *4.7*.
+In these cases, both versions will be installed side-by-side in order to prevent breaking existing dependencies on the other g++ version, and *4.7* will be accessible as `g++-4.7`.
+If that is the case, you should configure your IDE so that it uses the right version.

-By now you should have all the dependencies and necessary tools needed for compilation.
+By now everything should be setup and you should be able to compile & run the code.